-The Engineering program at College of DuPage provides the first two years of baccalaureate work, including mathematics courses through calculus and differential equations, computer programming, chemistry, physics, engineering graphics, mechanics, circuits and general studies.
-Students generally transfer to baccalaureate-granting institutions, where they study for a bachelor's degree in engineering that prepares them for professional registration.
+The Engineering program at College of DuPage provides the first two years of baccalaureate work, including courses in mathematics, computer programming, chemistry, physics, engineering graphics, mechanics, circuits, and general studies.
+Upon completion of the Associate’s Degree in Engineering Science, students transfer to baccalaureate-granting institutions, where they complete the last 2 years of their bachelor's degree in engineering.

 David S. Smith, Ph.D.

 Health and Science Center (HSC), Room 1220, (630) 942-8331

 A pathway to guaranteed admission to the College of Engineering at the University of Illinois at Urbana-Champaign.

 "There is no other community college better than College of DuPage," Alana Alfeche said.
 "And the statistics reflect this.
 It's like 95 percent of the engineering students do better than others at four-year colleges and universities when they transfer.
 So why not start at the best?
 Come to COD!"Read Spotlight

 "It is definitely a good idea to attend COD if you are not sure what you want to be," Paul Haynes said.
 "For me, it's the presentations from professional speakers and the knowledge each advisor has about what is needed in the industry that is helping me toward meeting my goals."Read Spotlight